 Managers of large buildings should implement a water management program to protect their water quality and address the risk of Legionella growth.
-This is especially important during the pandemic.
-If you are currently using less water, run water weekly, check your hot water system, and take steps before reopening.
+This is especially important during the pandemic and as buildings reopen.
 Find more at portland.gov/water/WQBuilding.

 Have water quality or pressure issues or concerns?
-Contact Palatine Hill Water District at:

-503-639-5096 or email info@palatinehillwaterdistrict.com
+Contact Palatine Hill Water District at: 503-639-5096 or email info@palatinehillwaterdistrict.com